jason-p-cress/NagiosMediator/README.txt

    and change the aggregation interval to something more relevant (e.g. 5-minutes)
       see: https://www.ibm.com/support/knowledgecenter/en/SSJQQ3_1.3.4/com.ibm.scapi.doc/admin_guide/t_tsaa_adminguide_settingtheaggregationinterval.html

+7. Test the mediator by running the new-nagios.py file located under the bin directory of your mediator installation location.
+Inspect the created CSV files and ensure that there is metric data being generated, as expected for your particular Nagios XI deployment.
+If the expected data is being generated, create a crontab entry (generally using the 'scadmin' user, or if you have installed PI as a different user, you would use that user).
+For example:

+   */5 * * * * /opt/IBM/scanalytics/mediators/Nagios558Mediator/bin/new-nagios558.py

+   ... will run the mediator on a 5-minute recurring schedule.

-7. Deploy the NAGIOS558.pamodel definition to the desired topic using the PI mediation tool
+8. Deploy the NAGIOS558.pamodel definition to the desired topic using the PI mediation tool.
+The default model can be found in the 'pamodel' directory of the location where you unzipped the mediator pack.

 Configuring the mediator
 ========================